Try JustDone

 Understand the key differences between paraphrasing, humanizing, and rewriting and discover how JustDone lets you switch between tools for free to get your best results.

-What Each AI Writing Tool Does: Paraphraser vs Humanizer vs Rewriter
+What Each AI Writing Tool Does: AI Paraphraser vs Humanizer vs Rewriter

 What is a paraphrasing tool?